 Probably the most interesting and exciting thing about Gracias a Dios Oaxaca mezcal, is a couple of their additional unique spirits they make.

 Their most popular mezcal is their Mango infused mezcal.
 They get the mangos from a small producer on the Oaxacan coast so the mango quality is great and local.
+They've also started a pineapple infused version.

 I’m typically hesitant of fruity liquors, but this is not what you would expect.
 The mango flavor is really subtle and the overall flavor is very fresh.
 I really liked it!